adamaaronson/adamaaronson.github.io/_posts/2025-07-23-i-drank-every-cocktail.md

 As of 2025, there are 102 IBA official cocktails, and as of July 12, 2025, [I've had every one of them](https://aaronson.org/cocktails/).

 The journey has taken me to some interesting places, and now that it's done, I have a little story to tell for each cocktail.
 I'm not gonna tell you all 102 stories, but I do want to debrief the experience.
-Drinking all 102 cocktails turned out to be unexpectedly tricky, and for reasons you'll soon understand, I might be the first person in the world to do it.
+Drinking all 102 cocktails turned out to be unexpectedly tricky, and for reasons you'll soon understand, I might be one of the first people in the world to do it.

 {: .aside}